jedwards6228/exercism.io/README.md

-# Python Track for Exercism.io
+# This directory contains all Exercism.io tracks.